 ANA Document

-A document containing the identifier values shall be made available on the server during interim and plenary sessions and posted on the IEEE 802.11 WG website.
-Any updates shall be posted on the IEEE 802.11 WG website within 15 days following the close of the 802.11 WG interim or plenary session.
+A document containing the identifier values shall be made available on the server during interim and plenary sessions and posted on the 802.11 WG website.
+Any updates shall be posted on the 802.11 WG website within 15 days following the close of the 802.11 WG interim or plenary session.

 ANA Request Procedure